 I was lucky enough to get my name on a list for the exclusive #SoiréeLove event at the Rodin Museum, so we gratefully gave up trying to find affordable romantic plans (we did just buy a home, after all) and took the even better idea that fell in our laps.

 The Musée Rodin

 The museum is actually a beautiful mansion, in which Rodin actually lived and worked, set amid pretty gardens dotted with the artist’s sculptures in all their huge, impressive glory.
 If you’re lucky with the weather, you can just sit in the garden a while and contemplate your surroundings.
-Inside, you meander through the rooms of the mansion to see even more sculptures (complete, partially finished, early versions), as well as Rodin’s paintings and paintings by other artists including my beloved Van Gogh and Monet.
+You can even buy a ticket just for the gardens, if you’d like to sit and read or sketch and skip the museum.
+Inside, you meander through the rooms to see even more sculptures (complete, partially finished, early versions), as well as Rodin’s paintings and paintings by other artists including my beloved Van Gogh and Monet.